remaro-network/auv_profeat/README.md

 ```
 mdp

-const int infl_tf = 10;				// The influence a thruster failure has on the path of the AUV.
-The bigger the value, the less influence a thruster failure has on the path (it can keep the path even in case of a thruster failure)

 // Scenario 1: Short pipeline inspection in the North Sea
 //const int max_visib = 10;				// The maximum visibility
 //const int min_visib = 1;				// The minimum visibility
 //const double current_prob = 0.6;		// The probability of currents
 //const int inspect = 10;					// The meters of pipeline that should be inspected
+//const double camera_block_prob = 0.05;	// The probability the camera getting blocked (e.g. because of something in front of the camera)

 // Scenario 2: Longer pipeline inspection in the Caribbean Sea
 const int max_visib = 20;
 const int min_visib = 3;
 const double current_prob = 0.3;
 const int inspect = 30;
+const double camera_block_prob = 0.03;

+// Scenario independent parameters
+const int infl_tf = 10;				// The influence a thruster failure has on the path of the AUV.
+The bigger the value, the less influence a thruster failure has on the path (it can keep the path even in case of a thruster failure)
+const double sonar_fail_prob = 0.01;	// The probability of a sonar failure
+const double camera_fail_prob = 0.005;	// The probability of a camera failure
+const double camera_unblock_prob = current_prob*0.8;	// The probability of the camera getting unblocked depends on the current probability
 ```
-To create a new scenario, change the parameters `min_visib`, `max_visib`, `current_prob` and `inspect`.
-You can also change the influence the thruster failures have on the path of the AUV by changing `infl_tf`.
+To create a new scenario, change the parameters `min_visib`, `max_visib`, `current_prob`, `inspect`, and `camera_block_prob`.
+You can also change the influence the thruster failures have on the path of the AUV (`infl_tf`), the probability with which the sonar fails (`sonar_fail_prob`), the probability with which the camera fails (`camera_fail_prob`), and the probability with which the camera gets unblocked (`camera_unblock_prob`).

 ### Replicate the PRISM Experiments
 The files for replicating the PRISM experiments for Scenarios 1 and 2 can be found in the folder `auv_profeat/experiments` as `scenario1.prism`, respectively `scenario2.prism`.
 The necessary property file, containing the properties used for the experiments, is `experiments.props` in the same folder.